grodansparadis/vscp/src/vscp/drivers/level2/rpigpio/docs/README.md

 **action-parameter** is comma separated list with pins to turn off. pins must be defined as an output.

+#### Status
+Return status for output pin.
+Can be used for sync events etc.
+CLASS1.INFORMATION, Type=3, ON   index = pin
+CLASS1.INFORMATION, Type=4, OFF	 index = pin
+action parameter: pin, zone, subzone

 #### PWM
-Generate hard/spof pwm signal on output pin.
+Generate hard/soft pwm signal on output pin.
 Default range of 255

 CLASS1.INFORMATION, Type=3, ON   index = pin
 CLASS1.INFORMATION, Type=4, OFF	 index = pin